The most important rule of gun handling……

-Ensure that the cartridge type and shot size is suitable for both your purpose and your gun.
-If you use non-toxic shot make sure gun and cartridge are compatible, otherwise damage could occur.
+Ensure that the cartridge type and shot size are suitable for both your purpose and your gun.
+If you use non-lead shot make sure gun and cartridge are compatible, otherwise damage could occur.
 Information is available from BASC.

 Never imagine that a heavy load and a tight choke justify shots at extreme range.